-Chair Becker noted that the City Council appears to support the CEC's infrastructure work and wanted the group to continue that work, thus his cataloging of items 1.a and 1.b on an as-needed basis.
+Chair Becker noted that the City Council appears to prefer support the CEC's infrastructure work and wanted the group to continue that work, thus his cataloging of items 1.a and 1.b on an as-needed basis.
 Chair Becker opined that as the nature of what the CEC is doing becomes more clearly defined for its role in policy development and recommendations, things would become easier.

-Chair Becker clarified that he was not asking the CEC to adopt this document tonight, as revised, but wanted to allow them to digest it before considering formal adoption at its next meeting.
-The Commission could then determine a work plan as new commissioners are seated going forward.
+Chair Becker clarified that he was not asking the CEC to adopt this document tonight, as revised, but wanted to allow them to digest it and before considering formal adoption at the its next CEC meeting.
+The Commission could then and determine a work plan as new commissioners are seated going forward.
 Chair Becker expressed his confidence that the CEC will make good progress by focusing on making recommendations versus doing activities.

-Roseville Community Engagement Commission (CEC) Meeting Minutes Page 23 - February 11, 2015
+Roseville Community Engagement Commission (CEC) Meeting Minutes Page 24 - February 11, 2015

-Commissioner Grefenberg referenced previous Commission discussions that its work couldn't be effectively accomplished without the availability of a part-time staff person similar to the role of Ms. Freedman with St. Louis Park.
+Commissioner Grefenberg referenced previous Commission discussions that the CEC's\its work couldn't be effectively accomplished without the availability of a part-time staff person similar to the role of Ms. Freedman with the City of St. Louis Park.
 Otherwise, Commissioner Grefenberg opined that this list of priority projects was overwhelming and unrealistic.

-Chair Becker noted that Item 4 on the revised document did include a parttime staff on Community Engagement, and noted that it could continue to be considered as a long-term CEC request since he didn't anticipate it happening this year.
+Chair Becker noted that Item 4 on the revised document included\did include a part-time staff resource; on Community Engagement, and noted that it could continue to be considered as a long-term CEC request since; but-he didn't anticipate it happening this year.

-Commissioner Grefenberg opined that interns would also be valuable in helping with this type of work, and referenced potential contact with the Center for Urban and Regional Affairs.
+Commissioner Grefenberg opined that interns would also be valuable in helping with this type of work, and referenced potential contact with the Center for Urban and Regional and Urban Affairs.